Tonywuhk/realai.org/about/README.md

 Many of today’s problems, such as poverty, disease, and climate change, can be solved by artificial general intelligence (AGI).
 Real AI's mission is to ensure that humanity has a bright future with [safe and beneficial](http://realai.org/safety/) AGI.
 On a smart planet that automatically produces goods and services, everyone lives well and prosper.
 We do our best to turn this vision into reality.

-We are based in Hong Kong and are not for profit.
-Our long-term plan is to conduct original research, but limited by resources, we currently focus on monitoring worldwide development in the field of AI.
+We are based in Hong Kong and are not driven by profit.
+Our long-term plan is to develop altruistic intelligence, a system that [does the most good it can](http://realai.org/safety/effective-altruism/).
+Limited by resources, we currently focus on monitoring worldwide development in the field of AI.
 Please contact [hr@realai.org](mailto:hr@realai.org) if you're interested in working with us.
-We are currently in urgent need of help on nonprofit administration and governance.

 | Company Information      | As of April 2017                       |
 | ------------------------ | -------------------------------------- |